Tax Deductions for Diabetes

 - You can include the purchase price of blood sugar monitoring kits, test strips, insulin and other medications prescribed by your doctor in your medical deduction.
 You can also deduct the cost of hospital and doctor visits as well as the mileage to and from the doctor.

 - If you have health insurance, you can deduct the premiums that you pay, but not the portion the government or your employer pays on your behalf or amounts that you pay with before-tax money.

 If you, your spouse or a dependent suffers from diabetes, it’s likely that you have more medical expenses than the typical person.
 Fortunately, the IRS allows you to claim a tax deduction for many of the expenses you incur to diagnose, monitor and treat diabetes.
 However, you must itemize your deductions to claim these expenses, and even then, only a portion of these costs are deductible.

 Deductible portion of diabetes expenses

-Your total deduction for medical expenses, including all costs that relate to diabetes, are only deductible to the extent the total exceeds 10 percent of your Adjusted Gross Income (AGI).
-Your AGI is not the same as your taxable income; rather it is your total income less specific types of deductions such as student-loan interest and IRA contributions that are separately listed on the first page of your tax return.
+Your total deduction for medical expenses, including all costs that relate to diabetes, are only deductible to the extent the total exceeds 7.5 percent of your Adjusted Gross Income (AGI).
+Your AGI is not the same as your taxable income; rather it is your total income less specific types of deductions such as deductible student-loan interest and IRA contributions that are separately listed on the first page of your tax return.

 Diabetes expenses you can include

-There are a wide range of expenses that you can include in your medical deduction including the purchase price of blood sugar monitoring kits, test strips, insulin and other medications prescribed by your doctor to treat your diabetes.
-Other deductible medical expenses include your payments for hospital and doctor visits, prescription drugs (but not over-the-counter products), weight-loss programs and most other treatments your doctor recommends.
+There is a wide range of expenses that you can include in your medical deduction including the purchase price of blood sugar monitoring kits, test strips, insulin and other medications prescribed by your doctor to treat your diabetes.
+Other deductible medical expenses include your payments for hospital and doctor visits, prescription drugs and insulin (but not over-the-counter products), weight-loss programs and most other treatments your doctor recommends.
 You can even include the expense for each mile you drive to and from the doctor.